jiko/stopabadcure/_posts/2013-09-24-About-the-committee.md

 - **Jim and Sarah Weitzel**, Kansas City

 <<<<<<< HEAD
 We will run a low-budget, strategic campaign.
 In addition to this website, we will have some paid advertising (although no TV or radio ads).
-How much will depend on how much we receive in contributions.
+The scale of the effort will depend on how much we receive in contributions.

 Even though it will be a relatively low-spending campaign, we will need several thousand dollars to get our message out and try to offset the anticipated $1 million campaign that the proponents will be running.

-As committee founder and treasurer, I (Jim Fitzpatrick – see “About me”) have contributed $3,500 to the campaign, and .
+As committee founder and treasurer, I (Jim Fitzpatrick – see “About me”) have contributed $3,500 to the campaign.

 I certainly could use your support, not just at the polls on Nov.
 5, but financially, so we can have a campaign that makes the proponents stand up and take notice.